KennyProgrammer/Force/README.md

 **If some binary is missing that popup the error message let me know.**

 ### Documentation
-The [official documentation](https://danil-dukhovenko.gitbook.io/force/) about how install and work with **Force**, how write scripts and make games its now on **Force official home**.
+The [official documentation](https://danil-dukhovenko.gitbook.io/force/) about how install and work with **Force**, how write scripts and make games, great place to catch latest news its now on **Force official home**.

 The [script reference](https://danil-dukhovenko.gitbook.io/force/force-scripting-api) of every class that you can use in scripting is also available and growing every release.
+Scripting API can be changed over some releases so follow to API changes.

-The [other documented](https://danil-dukhovenko.gitbook.io/force/other) stuff such as global engine **bug-fix** list, **log** list, **crash report** forum, and history of developing and updates witch also on Force home page.
+The [other documented](https://danil-dukhovenko.gitbook.io/force/other) stuff such as global engine **bug-fix** list, **log** list, **crash report** forum, and history of developing and updates of this engine witch also on Force home page.

 ## Additional Information

 ### Contributors

-If you can help me and want to contribute to the project with your experience or do you want to get part of the project for some other reasons, feel free to contact me directly, sending a email here on kennytuts@gmail.com and get a chance to get access to **Force Private Development Repository** before it's became open source.
+If you can help me and want to contribute to the project with your experience or do you want to get part of the project for some other reasons, feel free to contact me directly, sending a email here on kennytuts@gmail.com and get a chance to get access to **Force Private Development Repository** before it's became open source and develop **Force** with me.

 ### Open Source Technologies

-The main language on witch was **Force** writing is **C++**.
+The main language on witch was **Force** writing is **C++** as Core and Editor APIs.
 On other side **Lua** using as build manager with **Premake**, **Python** as misc-script utilities and **C#** as backend for user in-engine scripts.

 Other kind a software list witch used in engine, you can find in [SOFTWARE.md](https://github.com/KennyProgrammer/Force/blob/main/SOFTWARE.md).

 ## License

-Code, documentation, demos, and logos are released under MIT licence.
+Code, documentation, demos, and logos in this repository are released under MIT licence.
 See [LICENCE.md](https://github.com/KennyProgrammer/Force/blob/main/LICENSE) for more details.